-The Lucy Pet Nutrition team has over 200 years combined experience in dog and cat nutrition and animal health.
+The Lucy Pet Nutrition team has over 200 years of combined experience in dog and cat nutrition and animal health.
 We have a team of experts across various fields who understand what pets need to thrive.
 We rely on sound nutritional science combined with innovative formulas and the very best quality ingredients.
-We want to help you understand some of the basics of nutrition and what goes into making a pet food.
+We want to help you understand some of the basics of nutrition and what goes into making pet food.

 Dogs and Cats have certain nutritional requirements.
 The Association of American Feed Control Officials (AAFCO) is the non-profit organization that sets standards for both animal, feeds and pet foods in the United States.
 They are responsible for developing and implementing uniform and equitable laws, regulations, standards, definitions and enforcement policies for regulating the manufacture, labeling, distribution and sale of pet foods.
-All Lucy Pet Formulas for Life™ are formulated to meet AAFCO requirements as complete and balanced as the primary diet.
+All Lucy Pet Formulas for Life™ is formulated to meet AAFCO requirements as complete and balanced as the primary diet.
 See our specific product labels for more details.

 Since pets have relatively short lifespans compared to humans, feeding the best quality nutrition is the first step toward a healthy, happy, longer life for your pet.

 Dog and cat foods consist of these general categories of nutrients:

 *Carbohydrates are not considered an essential nutrient but play an important role in dog and cat kibble.

 Protein is the basic building block of your pet’s nutrition.
 A protein consists of a variety of amino acids which serve as the building blocks for all tissues in the body, including muscle.
 Protein is essential for the important stages of early growth and development, to help build skin, nails, and fur, to build and maintain lean muscle, and repair tissue.